Keeping in Touch in Brazil

 As with the rest of Brazil’s infrastructure, the mobile phone industry is struggling to keep up with explosive growth.
 Service providers and the government continue to invest in improved service, but throughout the country, cellular coverage ranges from excellent to non-existent.

-Mobile phone use in Brazil is high, and all types of mobile phones, from the most basic to the highest-quality smartphone, are available.
+Mobile phone use in Brazil is high.
+All types of mobile phones, from the most basic to the highest-quality smartphone, are available.
 However, these are very expensive, so expats may want to bring an unlocked phone with them from their home country.

 Expats in Brazil can choose from a variety of calling plans, including pay-as-you-go models, with any of the major providers.
 Plans tend to include calling, texting, and/or data.